HabanaAI/Model-References/PyTorch/generative_models/stable-diffusion/README.md

 ### Script Modifications
 Major changes done to the original model from [pesser/stable-diffusion](https://github.com/pesser/stable-diffusion/commit/693e713c3e72e72b8e2b97236eb21526217e83ad) repository:
+### 1.11.0
+* Dynamic Shapes will be enabled by default in future releases.
+It is currently enabled in training script as a temporary solution.
 ### 1.10.0
 * Enabled PyTorch autocast on Gaudi
+* Tensorboard/Wandb logger issue in training step resolved (disabled by default) along with new command options introduced for logger.
+* Upgraded PTL version from 1.9.4 to 2.0.0, and modified the script accordingly.
 ### 1.9.0
 * DDP Paramters were tuned for multicard run.
 * Made accumulate_grad_batches 16 as the default instead of 1.